alrafiabdullah/doc_rag/front/README.md

 This folder contains the mobile-friendly UI for the RAG system.

+The frontend uses Yarn 4.17.1 via Corepack, and the deploy script runs Wrangler from this directory.

 ## What It Does

 - Lets users provide Hugging Face token (stored in browser localStorage)